 • search

-Pharma API Technology Transfer
+Pharma API Technology Transfer Services Pharma API Technology Transfer Services

-Pharma API Technology Transfer
+Pharma API Technology Transfer Services

-At Aurigene, we have a cross-functional team of analysts, chemists, engineers and quality specialists who lead the process of technology transfer.
+At Aurigene, we have a cross-functional team of analysts, chemists, engineers, and quality specialists who lead the process of technology transfer.
 We have extensive experience of scaling up 500+ projects and 1500+ process steps.
 Our technology transfer procedure from the laboratory to the respective manufacturing facility includes:

 Speak to our experts